 Can I go swimming, take a shower, or go to the sauna wearing my watch?

 In the past, the engraving on our watches said “water-resistant to 30 meters”; on the sports models "to 100 meters".
-However these terms often lead to confusion, because "30 m water resistance" sadly doesn't mean that you can dive 30 meters deep with it.
-According to the DIN norm, watches may be called water-resistant if they are protected against splashing water, sweat, and rain and will survive thirty minutes under one meter of water.
+However, these terms often lead to confusion, because "30 m water resistance" sadly doesn't mean that you can dive 30 meters deep with it.
+According to the DIN norm, watches may be called water-resistant if they are protected against splashing water, sweat, and rain, and will survive thirty minutes under one meter of water.
 Swimming, and above all diving, are not recommended due to the arm movements and the resulting change in pressure conditions.
-For this reason, nowadays we describe most of our watches as water-resistant “to 3 atm”, the Club models as water-resistant “to 10 atm”, and the Ahoi models as water-resistant “to 20 atm.”
+For this reason, nowadays we describe most of our watches as water-resistant “to 3 atm”, the Club models as water-resistant “to 10 atm”, and the models of the Aqua series as water-resistant “to 20 atm.”

 Watches that are water-resistant to 10 atm or 20 atm can tolerate a swim in the pool, a relaxing afternoon at the sauna, or even a cold shower.
-However, temperature changes, chemicals, and such have an adverse influence on your watch.
-They attack the sealing materials, eventually leading to less or no water resistance.
+However, temperature changes, chemicals, and strong currents have an adverse influence on your watch.
+They attack the synthetic sealant, eventually leading to less or no water resistance.
 For this reason, you should have your watch checked once a year; your local watchmaker can do it very quickly.
-In order to protect your watchstrap as well, we recommend taking off your watch before you go to the sauna or the pool—unless you sport our Ahoi and waterproof textile strap on your wrist, that is, as they are specially designed to make a splash.
+In order to protect your leather strap as well, we recommend taking off your watch before you go to the sauna or the pool—unless you sport one of our Aqua series with a waterproof textile strap on your wrist, that is, as they are specially designed to make a splash.